-Gong forward, the client money bank account or holding account will be JP Morgan.
+Going forward, the client money bank account or holding account is likely to be with JP Morgan.

 What will the impact be?

-The biggest impact is that customers' IBAN and BIC numbers are going to change.
+The biggest impact is that customers' IBAN numbers are going to change.

 For most Revolut customers who top-up through the app by using their main bank’s debit card, this won’t be an issue.

 However for those who get paid directly into their account by their employer or have direct debits or standing orders on the account, there will be a change.
 This is because all Revolut IBANs currently start with a ‘GB’ as this is what is used for all UK-based accounts.
 This will now change to LT.

 This means if you are getting paid into your account by your employer you must let them know that your account details have changed.
 You must also update any direct debits or standing orders you have, otherwise they could bounce and you could be hit with referral fees, which will also place your credit rating at risk.

 Revolut says it will notify customers in advance that their IBAN will change, and give them their new IBAN details on the day they are migrated.